VibeHistorian/VibeComposer/README.md

 (Note: Linux/Mac users might be able to run it using the .jar instead of the .exe file)

-#### Note:
-if no sound is coming out but the playback slider is moving, try unchecking 'MIDI transmitted mode" and clicking 'Regenerate'.
+**Note:** if no sound is coming out but the playback slider is moving, try unchecking 'MIDI transmitted mode" and clicking 'Regenerate'.

-#### Note2:
-if you want direct playback into your DAW, install a virtual MIDI cable (loopMIDI is recommended)
+**Note2:** if you want direct playback into your DAW, install a virtual MIDI cable (loopMIDI is recommended)
     and then it can be selected as one of the MIDI transmitter devices in the dropdown menu.

-For everything else, refer to the old VibeComposer V1.2 user manual: https://github.com/VibeHistorian/VibeComposer/blob/development_master/midimasterpiece/VibeComposer_UserManual.pdf
+For everything else, refer to the old VibeComposer v1.2 user manual: https://github.com/VibeHistorian/VibeComposer/blob/development_master/midimasterpiece/VibeComposer_UserManual.pdf

+#### Example arrangement used in a track: https://soundcloud.com/vibehistorian/discovery

-UI preview:
+#### UI preview:

 ![VibeComposer Simple UI](https://i.imgur.com/5PXLYvn.png)